MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-revise-project-budget.md

 ---
-title: Create, delete, revise project budget
+title: Creation and deletion of project budget
-description: This article provides the details to how to create, delete, revise a project budget.
+description: This article provides the details to how to create and delete a project cost budget.
 author: niranjanmaski
 ms.date: 12/16/2022
 ms.topic: article